-CSSH provides ten different levels of Turkish classes for foreign students ranging from BASIC TURKISH (TURK 201, 202, 203, 204); INTERMEDIATE TURKISH (TURK 301, 302, 303); and UPPER INTERMEDIATE TURKISH (TURK 401) to ADVANCED TURKISH (TURK 402).
+CSSH provides ten different levels of Turkish classes for international students ranging from BASIC TURKISH (TURK 201, 202, 203, 204); INTERMEDIATE TURKISH (TURK 301, 302, 303); and UPPER INTERMEDIATE TURKISH (TURK 401) to ADVANCED TURKISH (TURK 402).
 These courses aim to develop students’ productive language skills by providing a supportive and stimulating learning environment.

 In these communicative- based Turkish language classes, assessment is based on testing learners’ linguistic knowledge and accuracy, and their skills in reading and listening comprehension as well as in spoken communication and oral presentation skills.

-Human Resources office offers paid Turkish classes every academic year for pay-rolled faculty members.
+Human Resources Directorate offers paid Turkish classes every academic year for pay-rolled faculty members.
 The announcement of classes is made through KU Daily.
 Then the faculty members who signed up for the classes attend a test to check their level in the Turkish language.

 The university pays a certain amount of the course fee.
 Therefore just a small amount must be paid by the faculty members.
 The spouses of faculty members can also benefit from the paid classes.
 The amount is deducted from the faculty members’ salaries.